matter-labs/zksync-era/docs/specs/data_availability/pubdata.md

   possible (in practice, a maximum of 2048 would likely be enough for the foreseeable future).
 - Extending the tree in the circuits will be hard to do and hard to maintain.
-- The hash of the contents of the L2→L1 messages needs to be rehashed to support the danksharding blobs, so we want to keep only the essential logs as parts of calldata and the rest should be separated so that they could be moved the EIP4844 blob in the future.
+- The hash of the contents of the L2→L1 messages needs to be rehashed to support the danksharding blobs, so we want to keep only the essential logs as parts of calldata and the rest should be separated so that they could be moved to the EIP4844 blob in the future.

 #### Solution